International healthcare accreditation: Accreditation services

-As no single international accreditation scheme enjoys exclusive rights to be seen as an overall worldwide-relevant scheme, some hospitals are looking towards multiple accreditation to achieve performance credibility in different parts of the world.
+No single international accreditation scheme enjoys exclusive rights to be seen as an overall worldwide-relevant scheme.
+Some hospitals seek multiple accreditations to increase their credibility in different parts of the world.

-Other fields of accreditation exist, such as stronger use of general medical practices (sometimes known as GP or Family Medicine) is some westernised countries.
+Other fields of accreditation pertain to general medical practices ("GP" or Family Medicine) is some westernized countries.
 GP accreditation services, such as the Royal College of General Practitioners (RGCP) in the United Kingdom, and Australian General Practice Accreditation Limited (AGPAL) in Australia provide accreditation services for these practices.

-With respect to the cost of accreditation, this can vary enormously and it can be hard to find out precise data; in the case of JCI, the costs can be substantial.
-This is based on the country, size and operations of an organisation.
+The cost of such accreditation varies enormously and precise data are scarce; in the case of the Joint Commission International, JCI, costs can be substantial.
+Variance in cost is based on the country, size and operations of an organization.

-With respect to hospital work, ISO (the International Organization for Standardization) is often mistakenly considered to be an international healthcare accreditation scheme, however it is not.
+For hospitals, ISO (the International Organization for Standardization) is often mistakenly considered to be an international healthcare accreditation scheme.
+However it is not.